IBM/kafka-quickstart-workshop/part3/README.md

 }
 ```

 This instructs the runtime to start the `FileStreamSourceConnector` connector and make it read a file called `/tmp/file-source.txt`.
-It should send each line of this file as a message to the `streams-plaintext-input` topic.
+It will send each line of this file as a message to the `streams-plaintext-input` topic.
 Finally `tasks.max` allows to configure how many tasks Connect should start, just 1 in our scenario.

 ## Creating the topic